sunpy/sunpy/doc/source/code_ref/map.rst

 or a subclass of the `~sunpy.map.mapbase.GenericMap` class.
 Irrespective of the instrument the map is constructed for, all maps behave the same and are interchangeable with one another.
-It is possible to manipulate the map or access meta data about the map from the methods and proprties of the map class.
+It is possible to manipulate the map or access meta data about the map from the methods and properties of the map class.
-The following documentation of `~sunpy.map.mapbase.GenericMap` lists the attributes and methods that are availible on all Map objects.
+The following documentation of `~sunpy.map.mapbase.GenericMap` lists the attributes and methods that are available on all Map objects.

 .. autoclass:: sunpy.map.mapbase.GenericMap
    :members: